Cornell University ECE4760

 Figure 31-2 shows the conceptual layout of the cpu and DMA.

-The cpu instruction and data masters as well at the DMA controller can each initiate data moves in the flash, data ram, and peripheral bus targets.
+The cpu instruction and data masters as well at the DMA controller can each initiate data moves in program flash memory, data ram, and peripheral register targets. (e.g. RAM to i/o port, or ADC to RAM, or flash to DAC)

 Terminology for operational modes of the DMA Controller: